TheCharlatan/blockchain-parser/README.md

 ## Installation instructions

-This project uses `pyenv` and `pipenv` to manage python version and dependencies and run commands.
+This project uses `pyenv` and `pipenv` for managing the python version, dependencies and even running commands.
+The recommendation of using these two tools in combination is from [this blog post](https://gioele.io/pyenv-pipenv).

 ### Clone and build monero lmdb